wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    ### Clone locally

+   The following is based on <a target="_blank" href="https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/">this</a>.

 6. PROTIP: If you are creating a local repository, first create an account or project <strong>container</strong> folder to hold the various repositories.

    <pre><strong>mkdir local-repo && cd local-repo